Disclaimer

 What we do with your data

 The Federation of Royal Colleges of Physicians of the United Kingdom (the Federation) collects and holds data in accordance with the General Data Protection Regulation 2018.
-The data is used for any reasonable activity undertaken by the Federation in delivering examinations and services associated with the MRCP (UK), SCE and European partner examinations.
-Data will also be used for monitoring, research, statistical analysis, verification of qualifications and prevention of fraudulent activity.
+The data is used for any reasonable activity undertaken by the Federation in delivering examinations and services associated with the MRCP (UK), SCE and European partner examinations, training and CPD services.
+This includes sharing information across the Federation of the Royal Colleges of Physicians of the UK and College departments.

 Why we need to collect and use your data